Resident234/php.net/pages/www.php.net_function.get-object-vars.php.md

 ```

-I&apos;ve created also a &lt;i&gt;bless&lt;/i&gt; function that works similar to Perl&apos;s bless, so you can further recast the array converting it in an object of an specific class:
+I've created also a &lt;i&gt;bless&lt;/i&gt; function that works similar to Perl's bless, so you can further recast the array converting it in an object of an specific class: